menhera-org/udxf-spec/README.md

 #### The array interpretation

 The List is interpreted as an array of a particular data type.
-This specification does not forbid one from including both Objects and Bytes in one such array as long as a uniform semantics is defined for that Object type.
+This specification does not forbid one from including both Objects and BLOBs in one such array as long as a uniform semantics is defined for that Object type.

 #### The enum interpretation